edmundofuentes/SymfonyDevEnv/README.md

 ### 4. Final configurations ###
 Click the link *"Configure your Symfony Application online"* to set up the database.
 Most of the configuration parameters can be left as they are; however, there are two parameters that should be taken care of:

-* Name: (anything in case you want a custom database name)
+* Name: set your custom database name
 * Password: enter `devroot` since that's how the MySQL server was automatically configured

 Finally, you will be taken to a Welcome Page, from there you are good to go!